Notre Dame offers many opportunities to study abroad, and the following precautions will help ensure that you have a healthy and safe experience.

-If you have medical problems such as diabetes, bring along a health record that includes your health provider's name and address and a summary of your medical history.
+If you have a chronic medical condition such as diabetes, bring along a health record that includes your health provider's name and address and a summary of your medical history.
 It is strongly recommended that you inform your study abroad program of any existing health problems.
 In an emergency situation, it is crucial that this information is available.

 Make sure you know how to locate English-speaking physicians in the countries you plan to visit.
 The International Association for Medical Assistance (IAMAT) has information about English-speaking physicians around the world, as well as information about health precautions you may need to take.

 Preventive Health Steps Before You Leave

 Before leaving the U.S., have a complete physical examination with your personal health care provider.
 Inform your health care provider of your plans to travel abroad before you make an appointment so that he or she can provide you with current health information and medical recommendations for your destination.